Deaf President Now: Protest

 On Thursday, March 10, Irving King Jordan came to Gallaudet to address the protesters, retracting his earlier support of Zinser as president, "I only have anger towards the decision of the Board.
 We need to focus the world's attention on the larger issue.
 The four demands are justified."
 Meanwhile, in the University's interpreter/communication center, hearing protesters received phone calls from businesses, friends and anonymous donations of money, food and other supplies to aid the protest.

+Support

 Other help outside the deaf community came from worker unions.
 Moe Biller, then president of the American Postal Workers Union, shared his support for the protest.

 In the afternoon, Zinser officially resigned.

 The following morning, Friday, March 11, more than 2,500 protesters marched on Capitol Hill to celebrate.
 Determined to fully see their demands through, students held banners that said, "We still have a dream!"

-On Sunday, March 13, 1988, chair of the Board of Trustees, Jane Spilman, officially resigned and was replaced by deaf board member Phil Bravin.
+On Sunday, March 13, 1988, Jane Spilman officially resigned and was replaced by deaf board member Phil Bravin.
 Bravin announced that the board had selected King Jordan as the next University president.
 Bravin also informed that no punitive action was going to be taken against those who participated in the protests.
 Students, faculty, and staff celebrated in Gallaudet's field house.

-Throughout the week, dozens of American Sign Language/English interpreters participated in the protest by lending their linguistic skills.
-The interpreters challenged traditional standards of practice and participated due to a sense of collective identity with the protesters.